David V. Mitchell: Post-Pulitzer Prize

 David and Cathy Mitchell divorced in 1981, selling The Light to Rosalie Laird and her short-term partner Ace Ramos.

 David Mitchell spent two years reporting for the then-Hearst-owned San Francisco Examiner.
 In 1982, The Examiner sent Mitchell to Central America for three months as part of a news team reporting on upheaval in the region.
 Mitchell was assigned to the insurrections in El Salvador and Guatemala.

 In 1983, Mitchell, working as a freelancer for The Examiner, returned to Central America during his vacation, with his fiancée Cynthia Clark serving as his translator.

 In El Salvador, Mitchell and Clark observed cooperation between government phone workers and guerrillas, and they were caught in a firefight between guerrillas and government forces.

 On December 31, 1983, Mitchell reacquired The Point Reyes Light through a default action against Rosalie Laird.
 He and Clark were married in June 1984.
 Mitchell and Clark separated in 1995 and subsequently divorced.

 In 2003, Mitchell married for a fourth time.
 His wife, Ana Carolina Monterroso, was a Guatemalan he had met while working in Central America.
 The marriage lasted only a few months.

 During Mitchell's 27 years of publishing The Point Reyes Light, the small paper won 108 state, regional, and national journalism awards, as well as the Pulitzer Prize.
 In a July 4, 1989, report on the US First Amendment, Germany's ARD network reported, “America’s small newspapers top the list of things US citizens can take pride in, and among America’s best small papers is The Point Reyes Light.”

 After Mitchell's return to The Light, the paper's longest-running story was a series on five historic waves of immigration to Point Reyes in the previous 150 years.
 One purpose of the series was to put in perspective an ongoing immigration from Jalostotitlán, Mexico.
 Despite being a small-town weekly with only about 4,000 circulation, The Light sent reporters abroad four times in 13 years to interview relatives of Point Reyes’ immigrant families to learn why some members left the old country and some did not.

+Mitchell married long-time partner Lynn Axelrod Mitchell in 2018.